 2. Go to the Mermaid Parade

 The Mermaid Parade has sent nautically (and often scantily) clad ladies and gents in colorful, over-the-top floats down the boardwalk since 1983 in a joyous celebration of New York City spirit and individualism.
-Music, antique cars and an abundance of mermaids always make the event a memorable one.
-And don't forget about the celebrity king and queen—in the past, the roles have been filled by such big names as Harvey Keitel, Mayor de Blasio’s kids and, fittingly, Queen Latifah.
-Stay tuned for details on who’ll lead the procession on June 18, 2016.
+Music, antique cars and an abundance of mermaids always make the event—which typically takes place the third Saturday in June—a memorable one.
+And don't forget about the celebrity king and queen; in the past, the roles have been filled by such big names as Harvey Keitel, Mayor de Blasio’s kids, members of Blondie and, fittingly, Queen Latifah.

-3. Rock out at The Amphitheater at Coney Island Boardwalk
+3. Rock out at the Ford Amphitheater at Coney Island Boardwalk

-There’s a long, proud tradition of concerts at Coney Island, and in 2016 the neighborhood finally gets its own permanent major music venue.
-The inaugural lineup includes a parade of big names, among them Sting and Peter Gabriel on one bill, Jane’s Addiction, Erykah Badu, Jill Scott and Flogging Molly.
-Organizers also plan to schedule some free shows; stay tuned for details.
+There’s a long, proud tradition of concerts at Coney Island, and in 2016 the neighborhood finally got its own permanent major music venue.
+The lineup tends to include a parade of big names, many of them inducing some nostalgia for the 1970s, ’80s and ’90s.

 4. Visit the Coney Island Museum